Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

          180826 ops/sec

 This improved performance by around 3.3% improvement on a busy system.
-Here the turbostat output will show that the CPU 12 and CPU 13 are getting 100 MHz boost.
+Here the turbostat output will show that the woke CPU 12 and CPU 13 are getting 100 MHz boost.
 The turbostat output::

  #turbostat -c 0-13 --show Package,Core,CPU,Bzy_MHz -i 1